What trends offer opportunities or pose threats in the European cocoa market?

 - Belgian partnership for sustainable cocoa Beyond Chocolate

-In addition, governments' procurement policies in Western Europe consistently focus on sustainability criteria for the purchase of products such as cocoa and chocolate.
-The Dutch government, for instance, has elaborated specific sustainable procurement guidelines, also for cocoa.
-All Dutch public agencies have started implementing them.
-This includes imposing conditions on their public tenders.
+The purchasing policies of governments in Western Europe consistently focus on sustainability when purchasing products like cocoa and chocolate.
+The Dutch government, for instance, has set sustainable purchasing guidelines, also for cocoa.
+All Dutch public agencies have started implementing these guidelines.
+They include conditions for their public tenders.

-As these commitments and programmes show, companies and governments acknowledge the need to reach a more sustainable cocoa sector.
-The focus on and importance of sustainability for companies active in the cocoa sector will only increase and intensify.
-It broadens the focus on issues such as biodiversity and living incomes.
+All these commitments and programmes show that companies and governments recognise the need to achieve a more sustainable cocoa sector.
+In the future, the focus on and importance of sustainability for companies in the cocoa sector will only increase and become more intensive.
+The focus on issues such as biodiversity and living incomes will only become bigger.

 Tips:

-- Before engaging in any certification scheme, verify with potential buyers whether a certification is required.
-You could discuss with them if there are any possibilities of receiving assistance in obtaining your certifications.
+- Before joining any certification programme, check with your possible buyers whether this certification is required.
+You could discuss with them if there are any possibilities to receive assistance in getting your certifications.

-- Assess whether you will benefit from moving to sustainable production by using the Cocoa Farm Development Plan from the international standards for sustainable and traceable cocoa production.
+- Assess whether you will benefit from switching to sustainable production by using the Cocoa Farm Development Plan from the international standards for sustainable and traceable cocoa production.

-- Research existing sustainability standards in the European market by approaching cocoa importers, supermarket chocolate category managers and sector specialists.
-Adhering to the guidelines set by these standards can be a good starting point if you want to supply cocoa beans to these companies.
+- Research the current sustainability standards in the European market by contacting cocoa importers, supermarket chocolate category managers and sector specialists.
+Following the guidelines set by these standards can be a good starting point if you want to supply cocoa beans to these companies.

 - Check ICCO's website for a complete overview of all past and present cocoa sustainability initiatives.